petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 When you start Liferay, it installs and starts a default [sidecar](../../../using-search/installing-and-upgrading-a-search-engine/elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md) Elasticsearch server.
 When installing on WebLogic you should set up a remote Elasticsearch server right from the start.
 See [Getting Started with Elasticsearch](../../../using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md).

-When Liferay DXP is configured (using `.config` files for the Elasticsearch connctor) and started with Elasticsearch already configured and running, the connection to Elasticsearch is activated.
+When Liferay DXP is configured (using `.config` files for the Elasticsearch connector) and started with Elasticsearch already configured and running, the connection to Elasticsearch is activated.

 ## Connect to Database